YZnoodle/YZnoodle.github.io/about.md

 ---

 I like to learn and create for fun!
-This blog contains my everyday art.
+This blog contains my everyday art and experiments.